RetroDECK/ES-DE/THEMES-DEV.md

 Regardless of whether any custom profiles have been created or whether the built-in profiles have been disabled there will always be an `Automatic` entry added to the _Theme transition animations_ menu.
 If no theme profiles have been defined and all built-in profiles have been suppressed, then the `Automatic` entry will be the only available option.
 In this case `instant` animations will by applied to all transition types.

 Finally it's possible to apply theme-defined transition profiles on a per-variant basis.
-This requires that the user has selected the `Automatic` profile from the _Theme transition animations_ menu as selecting any other profile will override whatever is defined in the theme configuration.
+This requires that the user has selected the `Automatic` profile from the _Theme transitions_ menu as selecting any other profile will override whatever is defined in the theme configuration.
 Note that the built-in transition profiles can't be used in this manner, only profiles defined in `capabilities.xml`.

 ```xml
 <variant name="withVideos">